 If you don't use the "Additional Guests" setting in your event, what other options are there for tracking additional guests?

-If you don't use the "Additional Guests" setting, you can track additional guests within the event invitation, as shown here:
+If you don't use the "Additional Guests" setting, you can track additional guests within the event invitation for a constituent, as shown here:

 Keep in mind, you won't be able to track event-specific categories or attributes for these guests, such as meal choice.
 You also would not be able to print name tags.

-You also have the option of creating a constituent record for each of your invitees, which would preclude needing to use additional guests at all.
+You also have the option of creating a constituent record for each of your invitees and adding them to the event, which would preclude needing to use the Additional Guests feature at all.